 I am an assistant professor of finance at the City University of Hong Kong (CityU).
-My research is empirical and focuses on issues in corporate governance, labor mobility, and entrepreneurship.
+My research is empirical and focuses on issues in corporate governance, labor and finance, and entrepreneurship.
 I teach corporate finance and international finance in the undergraduate and graduate economics and finance programs at CityU.
 I earned my PhD from UCLA Anderson School of Management in 2017.

 Director Networks, Mobility, and Governance: Evidence from Corporate Bankruptcies